 I’m tired of reading about this stuff, though.
 Sure, it requires a lot of patience and study to write such music, but arguably it’s more a craft than an art.
 It isn’t as though a person is “born to write” this kind of music, as Mozart, Schubert, Beethoven, Tchaikovsky, Rachmaninov were born to write music.
-One isn’t really born with atonal talent; one can simply learn all the necessary methods and formal rules, as one can learn to be an excellent photographer (but not a poet, not a painter, not a draftsman, not a sculptor in the grand old ways).
+One isn’t really born with atonal talent; one can simply learn all the necessary methods and formal rules, as one can learn to be an excellent photographer (but not a poet, not a painter, not a sculptor in the grand old ways).

 Cf. Susan Sontag’s formalism.
 Formalism is decadent, a harbinger of creative exhaustion.